• Skip to primary navigation

 Bolani Kadoo (Afghan Pumpkin Stuffed Flatbread)

-A recipe for Bolani Kadoo (Afghan Pumpkin Stuffed Flatbread) from the cookbook, Parwana: Recipes and Stories from an Afghan Kitchen.
+A recipe for Bolani Kadoo (Afghan Pumpkin Stuffed Flatbread) from the cookbook, Parwana!
+These hand-rolled flatbreads are filled with pumpkin, folded into a semicircle, and pan-fried until golden.

 Course Bread